Greaver77/valkyrie/Glossary-Of-Terms.md

 <img src="https://github.com/NASA-JSC-Robotics/valkyrie/wiki/images/Link.png" width="250">

-**Primary** - The primary is the core structure of the upper torso.
+**Primary** - The primary is the structure of the upper torso.
 The Primary houses a simple distribution board that connects each of the robots limbs to the Secondary.

-* Secondary
+**Secondary** - The Secondary is the removable core structure in the upper torso that consists of the PDBMTI, Link, Zelda and various Turbodrivers.

 * Mass Sim
 * Forearm Mass Sim